Application opens: September 1

-- Candidates will be expected to have, or to obtain, relevant practical experience in their area of specialization.
+- Where appropriate, candidates will be expected to have, or to obtain, relevant practical experience in their area of specialization.

-Applicants to the Doctor of Philosophy program are strongly encouraged to submit an Admission Portfolio containing examples of their work.
-The purpose of the Admission Portfolio is to give applicants the opportunity to provide additional documentation that demonstrates their suitability and qualifications for doctoral studies.
-The Admission Portfolio is especially relevant for applicants who do not hold a thesis-based Master's degree.
+Applicants to the Doctor of Philosophy program are encouraged to submit an Admission Portfolio containing examples of their work.
+The purpose of the Admission Portfolio is to give applicants the opportunity to provide additional documentation that demonstrates their suitability and qualification for doctoral studies.
+The Admission Portfolio is particularly relevant for program applicants who do not hold a thesis-based master’s degree.

 Relevant Prior Learning Considerations

-In exceptional circumstances, individuals who do not meet formal academic requirements, but who have significant life achievements, may be considered for admission to some graduate programs.
-The candidates must provide evidence demonstrating a potential to successfully undertake the proposed program of studies.
+In exceptional circumstances, individuals who do not meet formal academic requirements but who have significant life achievements may be considered for admission to the program.
+The candidates must provide Graduate Programs in Education with evidence demonstrating a potential to undertake successfully the proposed program of studies.
 Such candidates are advised to make early contact with Graduate Programs in Education, and supply additional supporting documents as part of their application package, such as:

-- experience in the field related to the aspired degree,
+c) Experience in a field related to the aspired degree.

-- effective management of people, resources, finances, situations,
+d) Evidence of successful management of people, resources, finances, situations.

-- increasing or varying responsible positions in organizations related to the aspired degree,
+e) Increasing or varying responsible positions in organizations related to the aspired degree.

-- work-related products, e.g., reports, programs of learning or training, handbooks, videos, manuals, workshops, seminars,
+f) Work-related products, e.g. reports, programs of learning or training, handbooks, videos, manuals, workshops, seminars.

-- evidence of personal growth in knowledge, understanding, management skills, and intellectual resources,
+g) Evidence of personal growth in knowledge, understanding, management skills, and intellectual resources.

 In all these cases, the decision whether or not to admit the applicant rests with the Dean of the Faculty of Graduate Studies.